 From a princess-inspired “Spelling Bee,” to a drag-and-spell activity with the famous Caillou, this site offers catchy games with fun characters that your students will love.

 There are also plenty of other EAL resources you can draw from using the PBS Kids online learning platform.
 Other topics to explore with your students include adventure games, engineering games, math games, nature games and teamwork games.

 With online EAL resources, you don’t just get new materials for your classroom.
 You get access to a wide variety of different materials, which is crucial for successful EAL education.

-Think about it.
 Online EAL resources are accessible instantly and many of them are free.
 In the time it takes you to eat lunch, you can find resources designed by institutions and educators from around the world, with all different types of goals and interests, and catering to many different learning levels.
-(We’ll show you plenty later in this post.)

 Why’s that important?

 Most obviously, having a variety of EAL resources handy will help keep your students engaged.
 For example, one minute they could be listening to English via video or reading an English blog, and the next minute applying what they’ve just learned in an interactive online quiz.
 This pushes comprehension levels to the max.

 Plus, think about how your students spend their time outside of the classroom.
 Many of them are already watching online videos in English, following well known English speakers on social media and listening to English pop music.

 They’re getting their English from all types of online sources; you want to build on this positive engagement, not dampen it with the same old worksheets and textbooks every lesson.

 Some of your students may also have some background in English grammar from previous classes.
 Providing a variety of online EAL resources allows students to use what they’ve already learned in new ways.
 Variety keeps them on their toes and produces interactive challenges in real time.